THEXN/TShock/All-permissions.md

-# This is auto generated
+# This is auto generated < And old, will be updated when we release the next one. >

 Commands in parenthesis are aliases.